denineguy/MD-encyclopedia-entries/dir/dir.md

   </table>
 </div>
 ```
+RESULT:
 ![Example of the dir attribute with tables](images/basic-table.png)
 *Example of the dir attribute with tables*

 ## Example 4 - Complex
 There are certain time where you might find the mixing of text direction within the same block element.
 This is called bidirectional.
 The below examples display how to use inline elements to set the direction of a specific word or phrase within a block element.
 In this case since no direction is set on the `<div>` the direction is set to the default value of “ltr”

+HTML:
 ```
 <div>
   <!--  The YouTube video of a beginner's guide to HTML in hebrew-->
   <p>The YouTube video"<span dir="rtl">למתחילים מדריך<span dir="ltr">HTML </span></span>" in hebrew.</p>
 </div>
 ```

+RESULT:
 ![Complex Example of Dir Attribute with Inline Element](images/complex.png)
 *Complex Example of Dir Attribute with Inline Element*